ministryofjustice/opg-metrics/README.md

 This swagger document can be used to build out a Mock service of your choosing.
 Below is an example using Prism.

-To install Prism locally run

-`npm install -g @stoplight/prism-cli`

-Then from the root of the package run

-`prism mock terraform/environment/api/swagger.json`

-This will bring up a new API for you to test against locally.

-Alternatively you can run a Docker version as part of your `docker-compose`.
+You can run the Docker version of prism as part of your `docker-compose`.

 ```
 sirius-api: